willstepp/writings/aura-dim/notes.md

+Richard was a painter who never sold his paintings until he caught on during an election.
+Now selling plastic frames.

+He has to find the house, something in the background of the photo gives him a clue, a landmark, the house number

 "You were a painter.
 And I watched how you betrayed it.
 Over the years...I saw that much."

 He walks inside the house, sees the equipment, then outside to birthday party.